AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include img.html src: "step1.png", alt: "Styled navbar header element" %}
+{% include img.html src: "step1.png", alt: "A black, horizontal navigation bar is positioned at the top of a blank white page.
+Some blue links overflow vertically on its left-hand side." %}

 Why we need the CSS variable will become obvious later on.
 The entire element is given a fixed position so it sticks to the top of the page as the user scrolls.
 It's also given a slight box shadow.
 Don't worry about the fact that the links are currently overflowing their parent; we'll fix this soon enough.